inventage/keycloak-custom/README.md

 Sensitive properties can be stored in the `secrets.env` file.
 This file is not under version control and must be available when running `docker-compose up` with the provided [docker-compose.yml](./docker-compose/src/main/resources/docker-compose.yml) file.

-The two properties for creating the initial admin user for the `master` realm a good candidates for this file:
+The two properties for creating the initial admin user for the `master` realm are good candidates for this file:

 ```properties
 # KEYCLOAK_ADMIN is the username of the initial admin user